Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Approximate-Stability in Fair Allocation of Indivisible Goods

 Before we present a formal argument to prove this theorem, we present a brief overview.
 Overall, the proof uses some observations about the ranking function.
 In particular, for a set $Q$ and $S \subseteq Q$, one key observation is that the rank of $S$ is high enough (more precisely, greater than $2^{|Q|- 1}$) if and only if the value of this set is at least half that of $Q$.
 Once we have this, then the proof essentially follows by combining it with a few other observations about the ranking function and some simple counting arguments.

 \if\RankClaimsinApp0 More formally, we first state the following claims about the ranking function.
 The proofs of these directly follow from the way the ranking function is defined. \else More formally, we start by making the following claims about the ranking function.
-The proofs of these claims appear in Appendix~\ref{app:sec:neccsuff:proofs}. \fi
+The proofs of the first two claims appear in \Cref{app:sec:neccsuff:proofs}. \fi

 \begin{restatable}{claim}{clmR} Let $Q \subseteq \mathcal{G}$ and $i \in [n]$ be some agent.
 Then, \begin{enumerate}[label=\roman*),ref=\roman*] \item for $A \subseteq Q, B \subseteq Q$, $v_i(A) < v_i(B) \Leftrightarrow r_i^Q(A) < r_i^Q(B)$ \item $r_i^Q(A) < r_i^Q(B) \Leftrightarrow r_i^{\mathcal{G}}(A) < r_i^{\mathcal{G}}(B)$. \end{enumerate} \end{restatable}